 What rights do West Virginia nursing home residents have?

-Posted on behalf of The Bell Law Firm, PLLC on May 24, 2012 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on May 24, 2012 in Nursing Home Information

 The Federal Nursing Home Reform Act of 1987 was spurred by a federal investigation that found shockingly high rates of abuse and neglect in the U.S. nursing home industry.
 While instances of abuse and neglect are still far too common in our nation's nursing homes , the law did, in fact, improve that deplorable situation by establishing new standards of care, facility requirements and a more thorough certification process for nursing homes nationwide.
 It also created a nursing home resident's "Bill of Rights."